Andre-Azu/blog-post/README.md

-# Andre Azu Blog App
+# Andre Azu Quotes and Blogs
 #### This is an app where both users and witers can come an view blogs and quotes.
 2021 Version
 #### By Andre Azu